sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 ## Pin Payments Subscribers

 If you signed up for a subscription before April 29, 2015, and you haven't made changes to your billing info since then, it's possible you're still on our old payment processor's system.
-As a result, you have not been migrated to Stripe, or current processor.
+As a result, you have not been migrated to Stripe, our current processor.

-To migrate, all you need to do is update your credit card information that is on file.
+To migrate, all you need to do is update your credit card information on file.
 From there on, your credit card will be managed securely by [Stripe](/sales/safe/)

 A new subscription period will start when you do so.
-Any unused time on your current subscription period and any subscription credit will be transferred to our new system.
+Any unused time on your current subscription period, as well as any subscription credit, will be transferred to our new system.

 After you have migrated, you will have better invoices, and you will also gain access to our [newest team plans](#choosing-and-managing-a-team-plan).